m-rutter/michaelrutter.dev/content/about/_index.md

 title = "about"
 +++

-Hi, I'm Michael, and this is my attempt to start a blog about programming and other half baked ideas as though it is still 2008.
-My day job is as a developer at a consultancy firm where I do mostly web development and business analytics projects.
-In a past life I was a Philosophy Grad student specialising in metaphysics and causation.
+Hello, I am Michael and this is my half baked attempt at starting a blog as though its still 2008.
+I work as a software developer for a small startup in London, UK where I mostly do web development.
 I am a self taught programmer and I want to be a better programmer as it is something that I've come to enjoy in and of itself.
+In a past life I was a philosphy grad student specialising in metaphysics.

-Topics that I am interested include programming, philosophy, politics, javascript, typescript, rust, d3, qlik, react, python, node, learning, and board games.
+Topics that I am interested in include programming, philosophy, politics, TypeScript, Rust, Haskell, d3, React, node, film, video games, and board games.